3 most common year-end giving mistakes & how to avoid them

 Misalignment is when pastors, church leaders, and congregations have different visions of what it means to give generously.
 How does this happen?

-Generosity doesn’t happen by accident—it takes intentional effort by the church leadership to teach, model, and cultivate a healthy giving attitude as part of the discipleship journey.
+Simply put, people come to church with their own unique perspectives and personal opinions of what it means to be generous.
+But generosity doesn’t happen by accident—it takes intentional effort by the church leadership to teach, model, and cultivate biblical generosity as part of the discipleship journey.

 Here are three practical steps you can take today to ensure that your pastor, church leaders, and congregation are in alignment.